britainjs/cmsi387/homework/csi-os/README.md

 first-process-linux.png
-    A screenshot of top in linux showing the first process loaded by the kernel, which is the bottom process named init with a PID of 1. first-process-windows.jpg
+    A screenshot of top in linux showing the first process loaded by the kernel, which is the bottom process named init with a PID of 1. first-process-mac.png
+    A screenshot of Activity Manager showing the first process.
+Internet research suggests that the first process loaded by the kernel is launchd, with a PID of 1.
+However, launchd lists kernel_task as its parent process and kernel_task has a PID of 0, which makes it seem like it may be the first process (it seems to be the kernel itself). first-process-windows.jpg
     A screenshot showing the first process of Windows, the System Idle Process, running in task manager.